 Database Tool Window

-The Database tool window is the main access point to functions for working with databases (DB data sources) and DDL data sources.
+The Database tool window provides access to functions for working with databases and DDL data sources.
+It lets you view and modify data structures in your databases, and perform other associated tasks.

-The available data sources are shown as a tree of data sources, tables and table columns.
+The available data sources are shown as a tree of data sources, schemas, tables and columns.
 If no data sources are currently defined, use the New command (Alt+Insert) to create a data source.

 Most of the functions in this window are accessed by means of the toolbar icons or context menu commands.
 (If the toolbar is not currently shown, click on the title bar and select Show Toolbar.)
 Many of the commands have keyboard shortcuts.
-The Synchronize and Console commands can additionally be access by means of the title bar buttons ( and respectively).
+If the toolbar is hidden, the Synchronize and Open Console commands can be access by means of the title bar icons ( and respectively).

 on the title bar provides access to view options.